 Monitoring body composition in athletes is beneficial for a multitude of reasons.
 Air displacement plethsymography (ADP; BOD POD is the most common device) and underwater weighing (UWW) are two highly regarded methods for body composition assessment.
 How ADP and UWW work, their popularity among sport professionals, and common sources and margin of error are reviewed in this article.

 Monitoring body composition in athletes is beneficial for many reasons.
 Skinfold thickness assessment is one of many methods that can be used to accomplish this task.
-How skinfolds assessment works, its popularity among sport professionals, how to pick the right equation to use, and sources of error are reviewed in this article.
+How skinfolds assessment works, its popularity among sports professionals, how to pick the right equation to use, and sources of error are reviewed in this article.

 Monitoring body composition in athletes is beneficial for a myriad of reasons.
 BIA, or bioelectrical impedance analysis, is one of many methods that can be used to assess body composition in athletes.
 How BIA works, its popularity, and common sources and margin of error are reviewed in this article.